DrCopyPaste/RecNForget/README.md

 # RecNForget 0.3
 Set a global Windows hotkey to capture and save default audio output to wave files

+Current Version is 0.3.

+Progress towards 0.4-Release can be tracked [here](https://github.com/DrCopyPaste/RecNForget/projects/2).

-With RecNForget running, capturing audio should be as easy as:
+Recording audio should be as easy as pushing a button:
-- press "Recording"-hotkey to start recording
+- press "Toggle Record"-hotkey to start recording
 - do your audio thing...
-- press "Recording"-hotkey again to finish the recording
+- press "Toggle Record"-hotkey again to finish the recording

 Your recorded audio is now saved to an automatically generated file in RecNForget's output folder.